zriyansh/signoz.io/docs/userguide/logs.md

 - **Collecting New first-party application logs**

-    It is currently in greenfield development but the basic idea is that the extensions of popular libraries will be provided which will automatically enrich the logs with relevant information from the context, along with that extension will support sending the logs using OLTP protocol to OpenTelemetry Collector.
+    It is currently in greenfield development but the basic idea is that the extensions of popular libraries will be provided which will automatically enrich the logs with relevant information from the context, along with that extension will support sending the logs using OTLP protocol to OpenTelemetry Collector.

     Currently OpenTelemetry does’t define a new logging API or create new user-facing logging libraries.
 The initial goal is to enhance existing popular logging libraries as needed.
 This is how a typical new application uses OpenTelemetry API, SDK and the existing log libraries